Enrico Mentana: Arrival in Fininvest and foundation of TG5

-In autumn 1991, Mentana began working for Fininvest.
+In the autumn of 1991, Mentana began working for Fininvest.
 On 13 January 1992, together with the journalists Lamberto Sposini, Clemente J. Mimun, Emilio Carelli, Cesara Buonamici and Cristina Parodi, he started TG5, Canale 5's newscast.
 Mentana, who was only 37 years old at the time, debuted by saying: "what you will see will be a fast newscast, formally well-finished, no lush sets.
 [It] will fight with the others without any inferiority complex."

 TG5's audience often exceeded seven million listeners and beat TG1 in viewership several times, making Mentana one of the best-known TV hosts in Italy.
 The first time it happened was with the breaking news edition announcing the murder of the judge Giovanni Falcone); other notable events were the interview with Farouk Kassam, 7-year-old child kidnapped in 1992, and the confrontation between Silvio Berlusconi and Achille Occhetto before the 1994 Italian general election.
-He was also the moderator of the face to face between Silvio Berlusconi and Romano Prodi before the subsequent 1996 Italian general election.
+He was also the moderator of the face-to-face between Silvio Berlusconi and Romano Prodi before the subsequent 1996 Italian general election.

 In 1994, Mentana criticized the choice of the dismissal of Indro Montanelli from Il Giornale giving first the news and interviewing him live on TG5 on the same day.
 Giuliano Ferrara responded by asking for his resignation; however, Silvio Berlusconi confirmed his continued trust in him.

-In 2001, he presented Rotocalco (the term refers to the rotogravure, the process which enabled editors to print illustrated news magazines in the 1920s; by extension, rotocalco televisivo is a current affairs television program supported by curated video reports).
-From 2001, he directed TGCOM, Mediaset's first news website; in the same year, he launched Terra!, TG5's in-depth column (edited and conducted by the news correspondent Toni Capuozzo).
+In 2001, he presented Rotocalco (the term refers to the rotogravure, the process which enabled editors to print illustrated news magazines in the 1920s; by extension, rotocalco televisivo is a current affairs television programme supported by curated video reports).
+From 2001, he directed TGcom, Mediaset's first news website; in the same year, he launched Terra!, TG5's in-depth column (edited and conducted by the news correspondent Toni Capuozzo).

 On 11 November 2004, during the newscast closure, Mentana announced that the company exempted him from the direction of TG5, replacing him with Carlo Rossella.
 He was thus leaving the news he founded and directed for almost thirteen years.
 He commented live: "[this] is their right as a company; equally obvious is my bitterness. ...
 Over the years, Mediaset has always offered me what I wanted.
 If you didn't like something, it was my fault—there haven't been any corporate interference."
 A few days later he was appointed editorial director of Mediaset.